-vacuum sweeper

-(if electricity is available) or other form of suction.
+vacuum sweeper (if electricity is available) or other form of suction.
 (The suction pulls the hot plastic tightly against the cast until it cools.
-However, this is
+However, this is not absolutely necessary.)

 Tape it to the end of the vacuum sweeper hose.